tomvlt1/pdftoexcel/README.md

 # ReadMe extractv2.py
+### This Repo was made for Taurus HQ employees to extract the required data from their accounting PDF's into excel
 ## How to Use the script

 1. place all the pdf’s you need to scan into the **"input"** folder - *make sure that they are the correct **token** pdf format.*